-- · Course registration for all subjects must be done by the student and should be completed in ample time. - · Registrations that do not comply with the instructions in this Course Guide, the Class Schedule, and the class syllabi will be invalidated. - · Please note that the University will not take responsibility for any disadvantage resulting from the failure to register appropriately within the designated period.
+- Course registration for all subjects must be done by the student and should be completed in ample time. - Registrations that do not comply with the instructions in this Course Guide, the Class Schedule, and the class syllabi will be invalidated. - Please note that the University will not take responsibility for any disadvantage resulting from the failure to register appropriately within the designated period.

-2 Amending a course registration
+Amending a course registration

-- The dates when course registrations can be amended are listed in the separately provided Class Schedule and also posted online. - · Once the period for amending course registration has passed, registration is closed on the Gakumu Information System and no more changes can be made.
+- The dates and times when it is possible to revise course registrations are in the University Class Timetable on bulletin boards and the university website. - Once the period for amending course registration has passed, registration is closed on the Gakumu Information System and no more changes can be made.
 The data input up to that time becomes your final course registration.
 Registration for intensive courses, however, can be cancelled by the second day of the lecture starting date by applying at the Educational Affairs Division.